 Forms of Sedation Dentistry

-If you are given the green light to go ahead and receive dental sedation, the next step is to decide upon which type of sedation is best for you.
+If you are given the green light to go ahead and receive dental sedation, the next step is to decide which type of sedation is best for you.
 Four forms of sedation are available, and they are described in further detail below.

 1. Nitrous oxide sedation.